sylhare/sylhare.github.io/_posts/2021-05-26-Generate-jekyll-blog-stats.md

 It does have a curve of more active to less active, and the most busy months are not necessarily the months I would have expected.
 Can't always be writing stuff apparently. 😛

-I used some color schemes from [nagix/chartjs-plugin-colorschemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html) using the one provided [there](https://github.com/nagix/chartjs-plugin-colorschemes/blob/master/src/colorschemes/colorschemes.tableau.js).
+I used some color schemes from [nagix/chartjs-plugin-colorschemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html), check the css [here](https://github.com/nagix/chartjs-plugin-colorschemes/blob/master/src/colorschemes/colorschemes.tableau.js).
 As to why those graphs instead of other, well just for fun and to try out the [chart.js](https://www.chartjs.org/) possibilities. 🙃

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js" integrity="sha256-uVEHWRIr846/vAdLJeybWxjPNStREzOlqLMXjW/Saeo=" crossorigin="anonymous"></script>